-This policy is designed to safeguard South Georgia & the South Sandwich Islands against the introduction and spread of invasive non-native species and pathogens.
+This policy is designed to safeguard South Georgia & the South Sandwich Islands (SGSSI) against the introduction and spread of invasive non-native species and pathogens.

-This document is intended to draw together all GSGSSI's current biosecurity policies into a single place so it can be easily accessed and provide the basis for discussion and regular review.
+This document is intended to draw together all Government of South Georgia and the South Sandwich Island's (GSGSSI) current biosecurity policies into a single place so it can be easily accessed and provide the basis for discussion and regular review.